 What helped: Persistence with multiple insurers for life insurance.
 Acceptance that income protection would need alternative solutions.
 Strong union membership providing group coverage.

-Yes, though with significant loadings.
-Most major insurers will provide life insurance to underground miners, typically with 80-100% premium loading.
-Some specialist insurers have better appetite for underground mining than mainstream insurers.
-Life insurance is generally obtainable; income protection is the real challenge.
+Often yes, with significant loadings.
+Most of our 9-insurer panel will write life cover for underground miners with appropriate loadings.
+Some panel insurers have stronger appetite for underground mining than others, which is why pre-assessment helps identify the most favourable starting point.
+Life cover is generally obtainable; income protection is the bigger challenge.

 Income protection covers inability to work due to injury or illness.
 Mining has high injury rates and long recovery times, making claims probable and expensive.
 Additionally, FIFO mental health claims are common.
 The combination of physical injury risk plus mental health risk makes many insurers decline mining income protection entirely.
 Group insurance through employers or unions often solves this.

 Yes, this is one of the most effective strategies.
-Moving from underground miner to shift supervisor, or from machine operator to training officer, can reduce your occupation rating by 1-2 classes.
+Moving from underground miner to shift supervisor, or from machine operator to training officer, can move you down 1–2 occupation classes; the resulting premium reduction is material.
 Document the transition with updated position descriptions and time allocation (e.g., "80% supervisory, 20% hands-on").
-Premium reductions of 25-40% are possible.

 For miners: Income protection first, life insurance second (if you can get income protection).
 Statistics show you're far more likely to be injured and unable to work than to die during your working years.
 However, if income protection is declined or unaffordable, life insurance becomes the priority since it's usually obtainable.
 Consider group insurance for income protection if individual policies are unavailable.